Bahamut: Orthography

-Bahamūt is the spelling given in al-Qazwini (d.
-1283)'s cosmography.
+Bahamūt is the spelling given in al-Qazwini's (d.
+1283) cosmography.
 (Note: The Wonders of Creation) Bahamoot is Edward Lane's transcribed spelling.
-Balhūt is the alternate spelling given in Yaqut al-Hamawi (d.
-1229)'s geographic work (Note: Mu'jam al-Buldan) and copies of Ibn al-Wardi (d.
-1457)'s work.
+Balhūt is the alternate spelling given in Yaqut al-Hamawi's (d.
+1229) geographic work (Note: Mu'jam al-Buldan) and copies of Ibn al-Wardi's (d.
+1457) work.
 (Note: Ibn al-Wardi (d.
 1457), The Pearl of Wonders (Kharīdat al-ʿajā'ib wa-farīdat al-ghāraʾib).
 "Belhut" in a Latin translation.)

 The name is thought to derive from the biblical Behemoth (בְּהֵמוֹת; cf. Job 40:15-24), and it was thus rendered in German as Behemot by Ethé.
 (Note: Ferdinand Wüstenfeld's edited text and Hermann Ethé's incomplete translation.)
 However, the original biblical Behemoth never appeared as a fish.
 A reshaping of its nature must have occurred in Arab storytelling, some time in the pre-Islamic period.
 One proposed scenario is that a pair of beasts from the Bible were confused with each other: the behemoth mis-assigned to the fish, and the aquatic leviathan to the bull.